LisbonLisboaPortugal.com

 This means the city will be pleasantly busy, with enough people to create a buzzing atmosphere, but not so busy that you're endlessly standing in queues or jostling with cruise ship passengers to explore Alfama.

-In May the nightlife of Lisbon picks up.
-Every night, the bars and clubs of the Bairro Alto neighbourhood and Pink Street are crammed with tourists and locals having a good time.
+In May the nightlife of Lisbon picks up considerably.
+Every night, the bars and clubs of the Bairro Alto neighbourhood and Pink Street are packed with tourists and locals having a good time.
 At the weekends, the socialising spills onto the streets.

 Have you booked your hotel yet?